korzewarrior/ldjam57-leviathan/README.md

 ## How to Play

 1. Enter your name (or play anonymously)
-2. Press and **HOLD** the "HOLD TO DESCEND" button to go deeper
+2. **HOLD** the button to accelerate deeper
+3. **MOVE** your mouse/finger to navigate horizontally
+4. Dodge obstacles by moving through the gaps
+5. Go as deep as you can without crashing!
-3. The longer you hold, the faster you'll descend
+6. The deeper you go, the higher your score
-4. Release to slow down
-5. After 3 seconds of inactivity, your descent ends
-6. Try to reach the deepest depth possible!

 ## Features

 - Minimalist sleek design
-- Hold-to-descend mechanics
+- Hold-to-accelerate mechanics with dodge obstacles
+- Mouse/touch controls for horizontal movement
-- Increasing difficulty over time
+- Increasing difficulty over time (faster speed, narrower gaps)
 - Local leaderboard system
 - Responsive design for both desktop and mobile